 The best evidence of fair value is a quoted price in an actively traded market; where this data is available then the instrument is classified as having been determined using a level 1 valuation.
 In the event that the market for a financial instrument is not active, alternative valuation techniques are used.
-The Company does not have any financial instruments where it is eligible to apply a level 1 valuation technique.
+The Group does not have any financial instruments where it is eligible to apply a level 1 valuation technique.

 With the exception of the Transmission owner asset, all of the other fair values have been valued using Level 2 valuation techniques as identified in the preceding table which means that in respect of the Group's financial instruments these have been valued using models where all significant inputs are based directly or indirectly on observable market data.
+RPI swaps have been calculated using the bank valuations of Sumitomo Mitsui Banking Corporation (SMBC), HSBC Bank Plc, and The Bank Of Tokyo-Mitsubishi UFJ Ltd. The fair value of the fixed rate bond has been restated in 2015 for comparative purposes.